+Cuban beaches are among the best in the world, a known fact about Cuba.
 If your idea of having a good time includes clear water, beautiful sandy beaches, and diverse culture and traditions, Cuban beaches should be on your bucket list.
-We prepared the list of the best beaches in Cuba after extensive research and many user reviews to ensure we only offer you the best of the best.
+We prepared the list of the best beaches in Cuba after extensive research and many user reviews to ensure we only offer you the best.

-If you enjoyed reading this article, don’t hesitate to share it with your friends.
+If you enjoyed reading this article, share it with your friends.
 And if you have any feedback, please submit it in the comment section below.